apognu/wgctl/README.md

 ### Testing

 You can run the tests for this project, as root (since we are testing netlink communication and device creation).
-Keep in mind that this will modify properties on your live system, use with caution.
+Keep in mind that this will modify properties on your live system (devices, routes, /proc settings, etc.), so use with caution.

-Test creation is under way, we have a lot left to do.

 ```
 $ sudo -E go test ./...